menaruben/Fail2Ban.py/README.md

 - [ ] store firewall rules and unban date to registry or xml file so that the SSHJail is saved even after restarting/stopping the script/service
 - [x] installer (automate the creation of service)

-# 3 Known bugs as of right now
+# 2 Known bugs as of right now
 - None

-# 4.0 Dependencies
+# 3 Dependencies
-## 4.1 Modules/Commandline tools
 - Module: asyncio (used for asynchronous functions)
 - Module: re (used for splitting an array into fields)
 - Module: difflib (used for getting the difference between the previous and the current sshlogs)